Bjorn-Strom/fet/README.md

 runTests [ tests; evenMoreTests ]
 ```

-More examples in the example folder.
+See more examples in the example folder.